For Students

 View more & apply

-As a research assistant at the Federal Reserve Board, you will apply quantitative skills both to real-world policy issues and to high-level research projects.
-Each year, the Board hires a new cohort of college graduates to work as research assistants by attracting diverse backgrounds from universities across the country.
+As research assistants at the Federal Reserve Board, recent graduates will apply quantitative skills both to real-world policy issues and to high-level research projects.
+Each year, the Board hires a new cohort of college graduates from diverse backgrounds at universities across the country to work as research assistants.
 Research assistants gain real-world experience by working alongside PhD economists to assist with original economic research and provide critical support for policy analysis.
 The research assistant position is a two-year program, and most research assistants leave the role well prepared to pursue a graduate degree, often in economics, or different careers at the Board or with other organizations.
-While at the Board, research assistants often become involved in a variety of other projects, including collaboration with various government agencies and Federal Reserve Banks, and participation in efforts to provide economic and financial literacy instruction to local high school students.
+While at the Board, research assistants often become involved in a variety of other projects, including collaborating with various government agencies and Federal Reserve Banks, and participating in efforts to provide economic and financial literacy instruction to local high school students.
 Research assistants are encouraged to attend academic research seminars and presentations given by Board economists and visiting scholars.

 Research assistants are hired in the following divisions: Reserve Bank Operations & Payment Systems, Supervision & Regulation, Consumer & Community Affairs, Research & Statistics, International Finance, Monetary Affairs, and Financial Stability.